JuliaAstro/JuliaAstro.github.io/docs/case_studies/solar_system/amazonia.md

 ---
-title: Julia in the Brazillian space program
+title: "Julia in the Brazillian space program"
-description: See how Julia is used for current and future satellite missions.
+description: "See how Julia is used for current and future satellite missions."
 author: "[Ronan Arraes Jardim Chagas](https://github.com/ronisbr)"
-date: 2021-03-19
+date: "2021-03-19"
 ---

 The [Brazilian National Institute for Space Research (INPE)](https://www.gov.br/inpe/) uses [SatelliteToolbox.jl](https://github.com/JuliaSpace/SatelliteToolbox.jl) to plan its current and future Earth satellite missions.